Peerless (UK car): Peerless

 The prototype of this British-built sports saloon, which was alloy bodied and initially named the Warwick, was designed by Bernie Rodger for company founders John Gordon and James Byrnes.

 The car had been renamed the Peerless GT by the time series production started in 1957.
 It featured Triumph TR3 running gear in a tubular space frame with de Dion tube rear suspension clothed in attractive fibreglass 4-seater bodywork.
-While the car had good performance, it was expensive to produce, and the overall fit and finish was not as good as that of similarly priced models from mainstream manufacturers.
+While the car had good performance, it was expensive to produce, and its overall fit and finish was not as good as that of similarly priced models from mainstream manufacturers.
 The Phase II version had an improved body largely moulded in one piece.